bunkerity/bunkerweb/docs/quickstart-guide.md

 	LOCAL_PHP_PATH=/opt/bunkerweb/www/
 	```

-	The `custom_site` variable can be used to specificy a directory containing your application files (e.g : `my_app`) that will be copied to `/opt/bunkerweb/www` and the `custom_www_owner` variable contains the owner that should be set for the files and folders.
+	The `custom_site` variable can be used to specify a directory containing your application files (e.g : `my_app`) that will be copied to `/opt/bunkerweb/www` and the `custom_www_owner` variable contains the owner that should be set for the files and folders.
 Here is an example using the Ansible inventory :
 	```ini
 	[mybunkers]
 	192.168.0.42 variables_env="{{ playbook_dir }}/my_variables.env" custom_www="{{ playbook_dir }}/my_app" custom_www_owner="www-data"